Okay. Roll up your sleeves!

 That's a big deal with the Supplement and Advantage plan comparison.

-With a G Supplement plan, you'll have very little out of pocket (just the doctor deductible).
+With a G Supplement plan, you'll have very little out of pocket (just the doctor deductible of $283/year in 2025).

-With an Advantage plan, you could have a few $100 out of pocket depending on your plan choice. $3-8000K if you get hornswaggled by the marketers!
+With an Advantage plan, you could have a few $100 out of pocket depending on your plan choice.
+In some areas, the max can go up to $3-4K annually!

 How do we compare these?

-In our Tradeoff between Advantage and Medigap Plans guide, we walk through this calculation with examples to make it clearer.
+When we discuss the tradeoff between Advantage and Medigap Plans, we walk through this calculation with examples to make it clearer.

-Now the Part B Giveback plans can sweeten the Advantage pot by $600-2000/year which explains why they're so popular now.
+Now the Part B Giveback plans can sweeten the Advantage pot by $100's/year which explains why they're so popular now if you're in good health.

-We can help with this process but the decision between Supplement and Advantage plan usually comes down to PPO versus HMO.
+We can help with this process but the decision between Supplement and Advantage plan usually comes down to PPO versus HMO in the way most people think of these plans.
+Happy to help compare!

 That's brings us to doctors!